jkransen/fijnstof/Configuration.md

 On Mac, the USB adapters that come with the SDS011 / SDS021 sensors need an additional driver installed.
 [After installation and reboot](https://kig.re/2014/12/31/how-to-use-arduino-nano-mini-pro-with-CH340G-on-mac-osx-yosemite.html), you can hopefully see an additional serial device, something like `cu.wchusbserialfd130` under `/dev`.
-Using the specified driver, set the _device_ value to something like `cu.wchusbserialfa120` or `cu.wchusbserialfa130`, whatever showed up.
+Using the specified driver, set the _device_ value to  `cu.wchusbserialfa130` or `cu.wchusbserialfa120`, whatever showed up.

 On Windows, this would probably be something like `COM4`.